vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 One can get it now, with out taunt,

 Or, well, get it on the next day. <br>
-Words from the streets, films and shows give <br>
+Feels from the streets, films and shows give <br>
-the juice of pop, up through a sieve." <br>
+the scent of pop, up through a sieve." <br>
 Now let us go back to our play.

 Now He and She are here each day. <br>